 Do you find it hard to stay focused?
 Are you doing your best creative work?
-Offices are rife with distractions.
-Particularly open plan ones with non-creative teams nearby.
+Offices are rife with distractions — particularly open-plan ones with non-creative teams nearby.

 1. Focus is a muscle – so be your brain's personal trainer

-Thinking of focus as a muscle works on many levels.
+Thinking focus as a muscle works on many levels.
 Muscles get tired when you exercise them.
-They to need warm up for optimal performance.
+They to need to warm up for optimal performance.
 You must be careful with your form, so's not to get hamstrung.
 You should warm down, so you're not stiff and creaky for the next day.
 And you need good quality rest between sessions.

 And, just like muscles, attention has much more to give than it lets on.
-You might be 'hitting the wall' in that open plan office but you can bust through it – with the right encouragement.
+You might be 'hitting the wall' in that open-plan office, but you can bust through it – with the right encouragement.

 2. Split work into micro-tasks with visual cues and secret deadlines

 Split up tasks into their constituent parts and make a visual representation of each.
-This could be in basic list form, or you might favour spider diagrams, mind maps… anything really.
+This could be in basic list form, or you might favour spider diagrams, mind maps, anything really.
 The point is that can you can see the task in manageable chunks, none of which should seem too daunting on their own.

-If you're finding it hard to concentrate, the smaller the chunks the better.
-If you're struggling to even get started, make a list of things you need to think about before you get going.
+If you're finding it hard to concentrate, the smaller the chunks, the better.
+If you're struggling even to get started, make a list of things you need to think about before you get going.

-Every time you see a tick on your list your brain will treat you to a little blast of dopamine, the reward neurotransmitter that is nature's way of getting stuff done (your levels of dopamine very much dictate your ability to concentrate.
+Every time you see a tick on your list, your brain will treat you to a little blast of dopamine, the reward neurotransmitter that is nature's way of getting stuff done (your levels of dopamine very much dictate your ability to concentrate.
 Every little helps).

 You can also set personal deadlines for each bit on your list.
 Focus loves deadlines.